JaneliaSciComp/SongExplorer/README.md

 Let's manually check whether our classifier in hand accurately calls sounds using these thresholds.
 First, click on the `Fix False Positives` button.
-Then choose one of the predicted CSV files that has a good mix of the labels and either delete or move outside of the ground-truth directory the others.
 Double check that the `label types` variable was auto-populated with "annotated,predicted".
 Not having "detected" in this field ensures that "detected.csv" files in the ground-truth folder are ignored.
 Finally, cluster